julianlam/feps/fep/ef61/fep-ef61.md

 ### Dereferencing ap:// URLs

-To dereference an `ap://` URL, the client MUST make HTTP GET request to a gateway endpoint located at [well-known] location `/.well-known/apgateway`.
+To dereference an `ap://` URL, the client MUST make HTTP GET request to a gateway endpoint at [well-known] location `/.well-known/apgateway`.
 The `ap://` prefix MUST be removed from the URL and the rest of it appened to a gateway URL.
 The client MUST specify an `Accept` header with the `application/ld+json; profile="https://www.w3.org/ns/activitystreams"` media type.

 Example of a request to a gateway: